1944GPW/ptap2dxf/README.md

 into vintage computers such as the Digital Equipment Corporation PDP-11, Altair, IMSAI or the like.
 These images are commonly found with a .PTAP, .PTP, .TAP, .BIN or other extension and are often used with the SIMH simulator.
 PTAP2DXF does not actually care about file types as it treats everything as binary.
 In some situations the binary may first need to be converted using a special utility to a paper tape image.

 In addition PTAP2DXF can be used for fun purposes such as punching letters and words along the tape in an upper case 8x8 font, or as a text label punched as a prefixed description at the start of a binary tape.

-It can make 11/16”-wide 5-level tape for an old Baudot machine, and Teletype Corp's chadless tape from the mid 70s.
+It can make 11/16”-wide 5-level tape for an old Baudot machine, and Teletype Corp's unusual half-punched chadless tape from the mid 70s.
+It can now act like a Morse perforator and produce 15/32" wide Morse tape in both USN Wheatstone and Cable Code protocols.
-You could even experiment making tapes from various types of plastic film or sheet.
+You can use it to experiment making tapes from various types of plastic film or sheet.

 * For more information see the User Manual PDF in the Documentation folder.
 * For a ready-to-run program for Windows (.Net 4.0) look in the Pre-built_binary folder for PTAP2DXF.EXE
 * This is a .NET Core application, for Linux and Mac platforms follow the instructions in __readme_Building_and_running.txt or try the pre-built ptap2dxf.dll
-* IN THE WORKS: exotic historical paper tape formats coming!
+* IN THE WORKS: more exotic historical paper tape formats coming!